ari-apc-lab/croupier/docs/plugin.rst

    -  ``tasks_per_node``: Number of tasks per node.
 Default ``1``.

    -  ``max_time``: Set a limit on the total run time of the job allocation.
-Mandatory if INTERACTIVE type.
+Mandatory if no script is provided.

    -  ``scale``: Execute in parallel the job N times according to this property.
 Only works with BATCH jobs.
 Default ``1`` (no scale).